Jarwesbub/Weather_exercise_html/README.md

-Remember to add your own API -key (weather.js) from the site: https://home.openweathermap.org/
+Remember to add your own API -key (in weather.js) from the site: https://home.openweathermap.org/

 _______________________________________________
 # Getting Started with Create React App